FearlessNite345/FS-Lib/README.md

 #### Parameters:

 - `maxDistance`: The maximum distance within which to search for the model (number).
-- `models`: A single model hash or a table of model hashes (number or table).
+- `objects`: A single model hash or a table of model hashes (number or table).

 #### Returns: